jg-digital-media/jgdm-100DaysOfCode/work/working.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 76

+We got an Alexa in our house over Christmas (Happy Days!)
+So I've been researching the process of creating Custom Alexa Skills.
+Summarising my findings.

+"Teach Alexa to interpret new questions by giving it dialogue (custom interaction model)"

++ **Invocation** - beginning an interaction with a custom skill.
+A word that invokes a custom skill
++ **Utterance** - the phrase that comes after an invocation
++ **Intent** - an action napped specifically to the ability that a custom skill can perform
+  + Intent - request or command issued by the user to a custom skill
++ **Slots** - slots are used to give the capabilities of your custom skill the information needed to fulfill the users request
++ **Intent Schema** - A structure containing all intents and expected slots handled by a custom skill.
+It is specifically formatted text that receives all the intents that your custom skill can respond to
+Should take the time to plan out invocations, utterances, intents and slots before you start making the Skill Model.

 ## Day 75

 Alright, well I'm winding down for the Christmas Holidays so here are some notes for the Simple List Maker App I've been making.